 An acceleration limit that can be applied to any of the speed limits listed above. |

-An API request that exceeds any applicable acceleration limit will receive a 429 response and a header with the format:
+An API request that exceeds any applicable acceleration limit receives a 429 response and a header with the format:

 X-mp-rate-limit-exceeded: “acceleration”